sinergy/ykquiz/README.md

 We could also control our `Message` or `Runnable` object being processed as soon as the message queue is ready to do so, or specify a delay before it gets processed or absolute time for it to be processed.

-In a nut shell, `Looper`, `MessageQueue`, and `Handler` are classes design for multi-threading operation and communication in Android.
+In a nutshell, `Looper`, `MessageQueue`, and `Handler` are classes design for multi-threading operation and communication in Android.